 A personal word of gratitude is necessary.
 First of all to our triune God including the Lord Jesus Christ who has given us all life, and those who believe in and follow Christ life eternal, beginning already in part now and yet to come in its fullness when he returns.
 As James 1:17 reveals, every good and perfect gift is from God the Father, including this Website and all the countless blessings that have been given to provide what is herein.

-I’m grateful for my precious wife, Carol, now in heaven with God and without any more pain or suffering, and for his assurance in Christ Jesus that I can and will be with her again and then forever together in his eternal service and presence with our other loved ones and with all God’s other people “from every nation, tribe, people, and language”!
-(Revelation 5:9, 7:9) As my soul mate, she was the most wonderful wife I could have asked God to give me, and indeed she was from God’s hand in answer to many fervent prayers.
-She engaged in ministry with me, taught me a lot, and, humanly speaking as the apostle Paul would say, much of what I am has been due to her gentle and wise help, which is interwoven through a lot of the content in the documents on the Web site, especially on the Marriage page.
+I’m grateful to God for my precious wife, Carol, who is now in heaven with him and without any more pain or suffering, and for his assurance in Christ Jesus that I can and will be with her again and then forever together in his eternal service and presence with our other loved ones and with all God’s other people “from every nation, tribe, people, and language”!
+(Revelation 5:9, 7:9) As my soul mate, she was the most wonderful wife I could have asked God to give me, and indeed she is from God’s hand (James 1:17) in answer to many fervent prayers.
+She engaged in ministry with me, taught me a lot, and, humanly speaking as the apostle Paul would say, much of what I am has been due to her gentle and wise help, which is interwoven through a lot of the content in the documents on the Website, especially on the Marriage page.
 For more about Carol, see above.